romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_2-en.md

 ### Identifier selectors

-The designer associated with the identifier is the character `#`.
 The decorator associated with identifiers is the character `#`.
-If one wants to give a width of `100px` to the unique tag with identifier `myidentifier`, he must write
+If one wants to give a width of `100px` to the unique tag with the identifier `myidentifier`, he must write

 ```css
 #myidentifier {